A Micro-Ellipsoid Model for Wet Porous Materials Rendering: Wet porous materials with volume rendering

-As shown in Fig.~\ref{fig:config}, the wet powdered materials consist of millions of particles with the air and liquid in between, forming a volume.
-As for each particle, we model its shape as an ellipsoid with parameters sphericity $\Psi$ and its appearance with several parameters, including the refractive index $\eta_p$, roughness $R$, and albedo $\alpha$ under the microfacet model, similar to Kimmel et al.~\shortcite{Kimmel:07}.
-There may be one type or multiple types of particles, and the particle count per unit volume is denoted by $n$.
-The porosity is the fraction of the volume occupied by non-particles, denoted by $P$.
-The liquid has refraction index $\eta_l$ and extinction $\sigma_t^{l}$.
-The fraction of the liquid to non-particle part in the volume is defined as saturation $S$.
-All the parameters are summarized in Table~\ref{tab:notations}.
+Wet porous materials are composed of millions of non-spherical particles distributed in air and liquid, forming a complex volume, as illustrated in Fig.~\ref{fig:config}.
+The particles allow both reflection and transmission.
+These particles are characterized by intrinsic properties such as refractive index $\eta_p$ and albedo $\alpha$, while their orientations follow a specific distribution.
+The porosity, $P$, represents the fraction of the volume not occupied by particles.
+The liquid within the material has a refractive index $\eta_l$ and an extinction coefficient $\sigma_t^{l}$.
+The fraction of the liquid occupying the non-particle volume is defined as the saturation $S$.
+All parameters are summarized in Table~\ref{tab:notations}.

-After a light ray enters the material with direction, it intersects with the particle surface and then is reflected or refracted.
-The ray passes through the air or the liquid, where the liquid can absorb energy.
-The ray bounces within this material until leaving the volume.
-Since the volume has a finite thickness ($T$), the light ray can either be reflected (i.e., exit at the same side of the incoming ray) or be transmitted (i.e., exit at the opposite side of the incoming ray).
-We do not consider the refraction between the light ray and volume surface, and we also do not consider the refraction between the air and the liquid, following the previous work~\cite{Kimmel:07}.
+When a light ray enters the medium, it interacts with particle surfaces, where it is either reflected or refracted.
+Between interactions, the ray travels through air or liquid, with the liquid absorbing some of its energy.
+The ray continues to bounce within the material until it exits the volume.
+Due to the finite thickness ($Z$) of the volume, the ray can either be reflected (exiting on the same side as its entry) or transmitted (exiting on the opposite side).
+The refraction between air and liquid occurring within the medium is ignored, following previous work~\cite{Kimmel:07}.
+We do not consider diffraction effects, as the diffraction patterns in a densely packed particulate media are altered by the proximity of neighboring particles, making diffraction effects negligible, as discussed by Hapke~\shortcite{Hapke2008}.

-\myfigure{phase}{particle.pdf}{Instead of simulating the full light transport within a particle (left), we use a proxy phase function (right) to aggregate the scattering.}